 What's 3 dB?

 One very common comparison is the dB difference between one HF antenna, and another.
 As in; Oh, it's just 3 dB, or half an S unit, big deal!
 It may sound like no big deal, but it can be!
 What's lost in the translation is the effect 3 dB can have on the signal to noise ratio (SNR) on either end of the contact.
 In fact, sometimes, just 1 dB is enough that no copy, can turn into perfect copy.
 The real issue at hand, however, is just how much effort you want to put into your mobile installation.
-If you're satisfied with yours, then great, but please don't use the trite justifications like the number of DX contacts you've made.

 The DX Myth